pxlit-projects/entmob2016_8/README.md

 5. Create a wifi hotspot on PC to connect to with your mobile device running the Xamarin app

 Login Credentials admin:
 userid: 7
 password: koen

+Login Credentials user:
+userid: 55
+password: Eq4!6L$ye9S_

+## manual
+### Xamarin
+1. start the app and login with provided user credentials.
+2. press the button to start scanning for active Bluetooth devices.
+3. when a "CC2650 SensorTag" device is found, tap it.
+4. wait until correct service has been discovered.
+5. when discovered, start monotiring by pressing the button.

+the sensor should start on a flat surface, with the start button on the left and the opening of the red housing away from you. pivoting the sensor so that the opening of the red housing faces the bottom will simulate the "headset" laying on the table and end a session.

 ## Groepsleden
 - Koen Castermans
 - Jasper Szkudlarski